-The Australian Burden of Disease Study Database includes national and Indigenous burden of disease estimates for 2003, 2011 and 2018, including Years of life lost (YLL), Years lived with disability (YLD) and Disability-adjusted life years (DALY) for around 200 diseases included in the Australian Burden of Disease Study 2018.
-Subnational estimates (state/territory, remoteness and socioeconomic group) are available for 2018.
-National and Indigenous estimates of attributable burden due to the selected risk factors included in the study are available for 2003, 2011 and 2018.
+The Australian Burden of Disease Study Database includes national and Indigenous burden of disease estimates for 2003, 2011, 2018 and 2022 including Years of life lost (YLL), Years lived with disability (YLD) and Disability-adjusted life years (DALY) for around 200 diseases included in the Australian Burden of Disease Study 2022.
+Subnational estimates (state/territory, remoteness and socioeconomic group) are available for 2022.
+National and Indigenous estimates of attributable burden due to the selected risk factors included in the study are available for 2003, 2011, 2018 and 2022.
 Data are available by 5 year age group and sex.

-Further information about the Australian Burden of Disease Study Database.
+Further information about this data collection is available at: Australian Burden of Disease Study Database